Device-Independent Quantum Key Distribution with Random Key Basis: Results and Discussion

-Here, we show that a simple variant of the original DIQKD protocol is enough to obtain significant improvements in the channel parameters.
 To start with, we note that in the original protocol introduced by Ac\'{i}n et al.~\cite{acin2007device}, the key generating basis is predetermined and known to Eve.
 For concreteness, let Alice's and Bob's measurement settings be denoted by $X\in\{0,1\}$ and $Y\in\{0,1,2\}$, respectively, and let the corresponding outcomes be denoted by $A_X\in\{0,1\}$ and $B_Y\in\{0,1\}$.
 The secret key is derived from the events in which Alice and Bob choose $X=0$ and $Y=0$, respectively.
 The remaining measurement combinations are then used for determining the CHSH violation.
 Our DIQKD proposal is essentially the same as the original protocol, except that we introduce an additional measurement setting for Bob and now generate the secret key from both of Alice's measurements.
 This additional setting is needed so that Bob has a measurement that is aligned with Alice's additional key generating basis to obtain correlated outcomes (like in the case of the original protocol).
-Hence in our proposal, the key generation events are those whereby Alice and Bob choose $X=Y=0$ and $X=Y=1$.
+Hence in our proposal, the key generation events are those where Alice and Bob choose $X=Y=0$ and $X=Y=1$.
 Below, we describe the proposal in detail.